How To Speed Up Your Masking Process

 Switch to Custom-Molded Masks

-If your paint line is going through a high production run of a part, we can't stress enough the benefits of switching to custom-molded masking.
-Typically, using custom silicone masks can shorten your masking process from minutes to just seconds as most are designed to be placed on the part, and ready to go.
+If your paint line is going through a high-production run of a part, we can't stress enough the benefits of switching to custom-molded masking.
+Typically, using custom silicone masks can shorten your masking process from minutes to seconds, as most are designed to be placed on the part and ready to go.
+Custom molded masks are designed to conform precisely to the shape of the part so that they can be quickly placed and removed, ensuring consistent and accurate coverage without extensive setup.

 A great example is shown here with a brake caliper.
-If you've never seen someone try to mask as brake caliper with just green poly tape, it's quite the task.
+If you've never seen someone try to mask a brake caliper with just masking tape, it's quite the task.
 A ton of time and effort has to be put into a part like this.
 Fortunately, with a custom-molded mask, brake caliper coaters can reduce their masking operations times to a fraction of what it was.

 rubber mask for brake calipersrubber mask for brake calipers